 Wildlife area staff are responsible for managing public use.
 This includes providing accurate and up-to-date signage and information on the agency website, indicating what recreation activities are permissible, and if any local restrictions apply.
 All state wildlife areas are governed by the agency's Public Conduct Rules https://wdfw.wa.gov/about/wdfw-lands/public-conduct), and may also have local requirements tailored to the area and its natural features, habitats and species.
-Additionally, many units of the wildlife are require free on-site registration.
+Additionally, many units of the wildlife require free on-site registration.
 Visitors must register on site when arriving, and report their activity before leaving.
 Registration provides usage and harvest data for future management of the unit.
-At the time of this plan, the units where registration is required are: Glover, Sunnyside,

-Hope Valley, Windmill, Mesa Lake, and Rattlesnake Slope.
+At the time of this plan, the units where registration is required are: Glover, Sunnyside, Hope Valley, Windmill, Mesa Lake, and Rattlesnake Slope.
 An objective of this plan to have registration at all the units.

 Staff work with volunteers to make improvements to recreation areas, and collects public input to help prioritize funding needs (e.g. kiosks, parking areas, viewing platforms, etc.).
 The following table shows the major recreational opportunities and facilities by wildlife area unit.
-Main recreation opportunities for seasons and rules.
-To protect other wildlife species including waterfowl and raptors, non-toxic shot is required for all upland bird, dove and band-tailed pigeon on all pheasant release sites statewide.
-This restriction applies to both shotshells and to loose shot for muzzleloading.